sonipapa/Interactive-Lab-Hub/Lab 3/README.md

 ![controller.JPG](https://github.com/sonipapa/Interactive-Lab-Hub/blob/Spring2021/Lab%203/controller.JPG)

-On this controller, when the wizard clicks `Eavesdrop`, audio would be streamed from the Pi to my browser.
+In this controller, when the wizard clicks `Eavesdrop`, audio would be streamed from the Pi to my browser.
 When `Truth` is pressed, the participant could hear "*Truth.
 You are honest*" from the speaker and see the TFT screen lighted green with text "*You are honest :) Applause for you...*".
 When `Lie` is pressed, the participant could hear "*Lie.
 Electric shock loading*" from the speaker and see the TFT screen lighted red with text "*You are lying!
 Electric shock...*".
 Shown in this picture:

 ![screen_lie_truth.JPG](https://github.com/sonipapa/Interactive-Lab-Hub/blob/Spring2021/Lab%203/screen_lie_truth.JPG)